axem-solutions/dem/docs/commands.md

 If the project already has a Development Environment assigned, the user will be asked if they want to overwrite it or not.

-Projects that have a Development Environment assigned can initialized with the `init` command.
+Projects that have a Development Environment assigned, can be initialized with the `init` command.

 Arguments: